 So you’re planning a getaway to St. Martin!
-An exciting choice!
+Great choice!

-French St. Martin is particularly known for its classy beach clubs, gourmet dining and charming boutique hotels.
+French St. Martin (aka Saint Martin) is all about classy beach clubs, gourmet dining and charming boutique hotels.

-Now, when it comes to pinpointing the best area to stay in St. Martin on the French side, it’s often considered a toss-up between the sun-drenched shores of Orient Bay and the culinary haven of Grand Case.
+Now, when it comes to pinpointing the best places to stay on the French side, it’s often considered a toss-up between the sun-drenched shores of Orient Bay and the culinary haven of Grand Case.

-We can help.
 We’ve spent a good deal of time on the island, checking out its fabulous resorts.
+Here, we share our insights on where to stay in St. Martin (French side), along with the best hotels here!

-Where to stay in St. Martin, French side
+Contents: Where to stay in French St. Martin

 Difference between the Caribbean and Atlantic sides

-The first point you’ll want to be aware of is the difference between the Caribbean side and the Atlantic side of this island.
+The first point to note is the contrast between the island’s Caribbean and Atlantic sides.

-We’ve mentioned that two of the best areas to stay on French St. Martin are Grand Case and Orient Bay.
+We’ve mentioned that two top spots in French St. Martin are Grand Case and Orient Bay:

-They’re home to two of the most popular St. Martin beaches – Grand Case Beach and Orient Bay Beach, respectively.
+They’re home to two of St. Martin’s most popular beaches – Grand Case Beach and Orient Bay Beach, respectively.

 The Caribbean side of St. Martin (the west coast) is more protected from the wind than the Atlantic side (the east coast).
 The water is also calmer for swimming on the Caribbean coast.